Sitecore-Hackathon/2019-Sitecore-xMen/documentation/README.md

 What problem does it solve and how does it do that?
     It helps close the knowledge gap of how a page is constructed of components.
 It acomplishes this by adding the path of the componetn into the component's title.

 ## Pre-requisites

-Does your module rely on other Sitecore modules or frameworks?

   None

 ## Installation

-Provide detailed instructions on how to install the module, and include screenshots where necessary.

-1. Use the Sitecore Installation wizard to install the [EEHelper](#https://github.com/Sitecore-Hackathon/2019-Sitecore-xMen/tree/master/sc.package)
+  Use the Sitecore Installation wizard to install the [EEHelper](#https://github.com/Sitecore-Hackathon/2019-Sitecore-xMen/tree/master/sc.package)

 ## Configuration

     None

 ## Usage